Reward increased to find missing Texas soldier

-FORT HOOD, Texas (CNN) - The reward is growing in the case of a missing female soldier in Texas.
+The reward is growing in the case of a missing female soldier in Texas.

 Private first class Vanessa Guillen was last seen on April 22 in a parking lot at Fort Hood.